ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix-mult-kernel-improvement/page3.md

 ```

 The `lhs_native_size_f32` allocates space in memory for the full LHS matrix to store 1088 FP32 numbers in a 1D space in memory (1088=17*32).
 Same goes for `rhs_native_size_f32`, for its nxk dimensions.
-The use of 'native' here is intentional, marking these sizes and matricies as the original input matricies without modification.
+The use of 'native' here is intentional, marking these sizes and matricies as the original input matricies without quantization.

 The RHS matrix is quantized first.
 The number `rhs_native_size_qs4cx` is calculated to properly size the `rhs_native_mtx_qs4cx`, the 1D matrix storing INT4 numbers.

 {{% notice Naming - qs4cx %}}
 You can tell the target is of the INT4 type based on the naming, `qs4cx`, which translates to quantized (q), symmetric (s), 4-bit integres (4) per channel (cx).

-Each 'channel' refers to ??????????not sure, validate with ML team...what is simplest explination that contrasts with future 'per dimension' framing in the LHS matrix????????????????
+Each 'channel' in this matrix refers to all the weights feeding into a given channel (ie. a given neuron).
+Because the weights feeding into different neurons may vary significantly, quantizing by channel offers improved percision and flexibility.
 {{% /notice %}}

 You may be asking: "Why does the `rhs_native_size_qs4cx` calculation use `sizeof(uint8_t)` as the data-type instead of `sizeof(uint4_t)`?"
 As mentioned in the overview section, this is where the packing concept comes in, fitting two INT4 numbers into a single INT8 memory location.
 This is done to fully leverage the i8mm Arm instructions that perform matrix multiplication across INT8 numbers.
-KleidiAI intelligently packs INT4 numbers into INT8 memory and percicely manages the matrix multiplication to ensure maximum performance gains.
 This packing of two INT4 numbers into one INT8 memory space explains why `rhs_native_size_qs4cx` is calculated by multiplying the space of an INT8 number and also dividing the matrix dimensions by 2.

 ### RHS Quantizing/Packing micro-kernel
 The code snippets below are taken from the reference RHS quantizing/packing function, `quant_qs4cx_f32`.
 As mentioned previously, this reference function code is functionally representative of what KleidiAI's packing/quantizing micro-kernels are doing.